 Next steps

-As of December 2024 for operators and traders and June 2025 for micro and small businesses.
-The EU deforestation regulations represent a critical step in addressing global deforestation and promoting sustainable supply chains.
-By requiring companies to ensure their products are deforestation-free, the EU aims to reduce the environmental impact of its consumption patterns and support global efforts to combat climate change and protect biodiversity.
-For businesses, this means adapting to new compliance requirements and enhancing supply chain transparency, but it also presents an opportunity to contribute positively to environmental sustainability.
+As of December 2025 for operators and traders and June 2026 for micro and small businesses, the EU deforestation regulations mean adapting to new compliance requirements and enhancing supply chain transparency.
+It also presents an opportunity to contribute positively to environmental sustainability.

 Speak to Achilles about how we can help you to manage your Deforestation-related supply chain risks.
 Alternatively continue reading about the challenges and solution with ensuring compliance.